quasilyte/KLua/README.md

 `init()` prepares the Lua state and binds it to this class static members.

-It's usually only necessary to call this method exactly once.
+It's usually only necessary to call this method exactly once, unless you need to reset the Lua state and run some code inside different context.
+So, `init()` can be used as reset too.

 `KLuaConfig` has public properties that can be modified: